-- This newly created center will be centrally located in the Learning Resource Center building on campus and will provide services to meet students’ non-academic needs, such as food insecurity, mental health, stress and time management, job searching and interview prep, crisis situations, and other issues that may impact academic performance.
-The PASOS Resource Center will begin construction in Summer 2021 and services will be available beginning in the Fall 2021 semester.
+- This newly created center will is centrally located in the Learning Resource Center building on campus and provides services to meet students’ non-academic needs, such as food insecurity, mental health, stress and time management, job searching and interview prep, crisis situations, and other issues that may impact academic performance.

 - ILEAD Program

-- The Integrating Lived Experiences with Academic Dreams (ILEAD) program will work to support students who have previously attended UNM-Valencia and stopped out before earning a Certificate, Associate’s, and/or Bachelor’s Degree.
+- The Integrating Lived Experiences with Academic Dreams (ILEAD) program work sto support students who have previously attended UNM-Valencia and stopped out before earning a Certificate, Associate’s, and/or Bachelor’s Degree.
 Our Student Success Specialist, Sr. and Peer Educators will help recruit former students and help them re-enroll in order to support their academic and career goals.
-The UNM-Valencia Career Services Manager will evaluate returning students and provide career assessments, develop career mapping resources to implement career planning into the PASOS Project.
-The ILEAD Program began outreach efforts in Summer 2021.
+The UNM-Valencia Career Services Manager also evaluates returning students and provide career assessments, develop career mapping resources to implement career planning into the PASOS Project.

 - Re-Entry Bridge Seminar

 - The Re-Entry Bridge seminar is a specialized support event held prior to the start of the semester to help ease the transition back to college for ILEAD students.
 The program helps refresh students on "college knowledge" and provides information on changes that have taken place at UNM-Valencia since they previously attended.
 The Re-Entry Bridge seminar also provides an opportunity to build peer-to-peer support networks and community with other ILEAD students.